rootVIII/proxy_requests/README.md

 This was developed on Ubuntu 16.04.4 LTS.
 <br><br>
 The Python 2 version inside proxy_requests2.7 may give warnings due to the older requests module.
 Therefore the Python 3 version is recommended.<br><br>
-Delete method as well as post file method coming soon.
-Possible POST with headers as well.
+Delete method, post file method, and possibly a POST method with headers as well.
 <hr>
 <b>Author: James Loye Colley  04AUG2018</b>